FAQ

 • An assessment/observation of the individual

-• A detailed interview with a parent/guardian/family who can provide information about the child’s current presentation and developmental history.
+• A detailed interview with a parent/guardian/family member who can provide information about the individual’s current presentation and developmental history.

-• Contextual information from another source, for example the child’s school, health professional or another setting.
+• With children (and adults if available) we also require contextual information from another source, for example education, health professional or another setting.

 • The assessment should include the use of standardised assessments, for example the ADOS (Autism Diagnostic Observation Schedule), ADI (Autism Diagnostic Interview), the Social Responsiveness Scale – 2 (SRS-2).